iceburging/Blog/source/_posts/2011-10-21-installing-rvm-in-oneiric.markdown

 $ rvm install 1.9.2
 ```

 If during the installation you find that it is failing to download rubygems then you can manually download the rubygems.tgz and unpack it in the RVM source directory.
-Then a second installation attempt sholud prove more sucessful.
+Then a second installation attempt should prove more sucessful.

 ```
 $ cd ~/Downloads